sharonhoward/llep/README.md

-Data
+The Data
 --------

 ### General notes

-The current version is 1.0, released October 2016.
+The current release is 2.0, September 2018.

 The accuracy of the data is not guaranteed; some errors in the data are likely, because most entries have not been individually checked.
 Apart from errors in the original London Lives data, some will have been introduced in the extraction of information from complex narrative texts.
 Please read the **methods** section carefully before using the data!